19atlas/fetrust/README.md

 - [ ] Get ram usage
 - [ ] Get theme (wm, gtk, font name, cursor etc.)
 <!-- "- [X] Support" wth is that, bruh creyde.sh -->
+- [ ] ascii according to the tropics of the moon

 Thanks.